gitlinks/github-rank-project/README.md

 * A user cannot vote for a repository he contributes to.

 #### Scoring criterias
 Score criterias from 1 to 5.
-While scoring a user has to justify in a comment why he scored the repository as he did.
+While scoring a user can justify in a comment why he scored the repository as he did.

 * Documentation
 * Code Quality